NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

     :rtype: :class:`BooleanParam<NatronEngine.BooleanParam>`

-Returns the :doc:`Param` controlling the enabled state of the bezier.
+Returns the :doc:`Param` controlling the enabled state of the Bezier.